Ninosaurier/SpriNDAX/README.md

-# SpriNDReX!
+# SpriNDAX!
 A fully comprehensive Java, React, Nginx, MongoDb or MySQL Docker container.

 ## Introduction
 The repo provides a complete React, Spring, Nginx and MongoDb or MySQL environment in Docker.